SukkoPera/OpenC64WarpSpeed/README.md

 ROM files are available [in the ROMs folder](https://github.com/SukkoPera/OpenC64WarpSpeed/tree/master/ROMs).

-I admit it is not clear at all to me how this cartridge does its job but, as far as I know, this kind of cartridges play nasty tricks with the control lines, therefore I recommend sticking to the original values, as they might influence the timing of signals.
+I admit it is not clear at all to me how this cartridge does its job but, as far as I know, all cartridges of this kind play nasty tricks with the control lines, therefore I recommend sticking to the original values for all components, as they might influence the timing of signals.

-### Releases
+## Releases
 If you want to get this board produced, you are recommended to get [the latest release](https://github.com/SukkoPera/OpenC64WarpSpeed/releases) rather than the current git version, as the latter might be under development and is not guaranteed to be working.

 Every release is accompanied by its Bill Of Materials (BOM) file and any relevant notes about it, which you are recommended to read carefully.

 Releases of the *original* branch get tagged *vXorig*, while improved versions get tagged just *vX*.

+**I am not providing ready-to-use gerber files**.
+If all you want is **to get boards made, I would really appreciate if you did so [in a way that supports the project](#support-the-project)**.

-### License
+## License
-*(I am not sure I can claim any copyright on this, as the actual schematics this is based on belong to the *Alien Technology Group* (or whoever has that right now, definitely not me).
+*(I am not sure I can claim any copyright on this, as the actual schematics this is based on belong to the *Alien Technology Group* - or whoever has that right now, definitely not me.
 So the claim below is going to be more of a declaration of intent, in the sense that I would like that everything that is derived from my work stays open and free.)*

 The OpenC64WarpSpeed documentation, including the design itself, is copyright &copy; SukkoPera 2020.